 Have just done a guest blog for Intel.
 You can read it here.
 It’s all about Getting Ready for the Radical Transformation of Retail.

 Thank you Intel for asking me to contribute.

-It’s Tuesday so it’s The History Of Retail In 100 Objects post – This weeks object is Graphic Signage.
+It’s The History Of Retail In 100 Objects post – This weeks object is The Chain Store

 Contribution to Retail History

 The chain store method of retailing brought about arguably the greatest structural change the industry has seen during the past 100 years.
 The retail industry today is dominated by those who operate chain stores to effectively serve consumers’ wants and needs in a profitable manner.